sbodi10/rookie-cookie/README.md

 4. Clear the error that is coming up in the console.

 ### Features
-1. Add a way for a user to create new recipes and add them to the list.
+1. Add a way for a user to create new classes and add them to the list.
-2. Add a way for a user to delete a recipe they no longer want to track.
+2. Add a way for a user to cancel/delete a class.
-3. Using your favorite image api, give the user the ability to search for an image for their recipe.
+3. Using your favorite image api, give the user the ability to search for an image for their class.
 Don't have a favorite?
 Check out Unsplash, Pixabay, Bing, Giphy, or good ol' Google.

 ### Bonus
 Think of another cool feature to add?
 Want to play with the design?
 Feel free to play and show off!
 No pressure though!

+##

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).